Dilshan-H/Panel-Splitter/PRIVACY.md

   - Operating system version and architecture (e.g., Windows 11, x64).
   - Application version and locale (e.g., en-US).
   - Time zone and country code (based on system settings).
+  - Hardware details: total RAM, free and total disk space on the system drive, and graphics card model

 - **Unique Identifier**:
   - A randomly generated ID to track usage patterns anonymously, not linked to your identity.